 In June 2011, we sold shares of common stock and warrants to purchase common stock in a private placement.
-A total of 4.0 million warrants to purchase common stock at an exercise price of \$3.60 per share were issued as part of this private placement.
-The warrants were immediately exercisable and expire on July 1, 2016.
+A total of 4,000,000 warrants to purchase common stock at an exercise price of \$3.60 per share were issued as part of this private placement.
+The warrants expire on July 1, 2016.
 The warrants may be exercised for cash only, or, if a registration statement is not then effective and available for the resale of the shares of common stock issuable upon exercise of the warrants, by surrender of such warrant, or a portion of such warrant, by way of cashless exercise.
+There is currently no effective registration statement for these warrants.
 There is no right to exercise the warrants to the extent that, after giving effect to such exercise the holder would beneficially own in excess of 9.99% of our outstanding shares of common stock or such other limit as may be designated by any particular purchaser.
 Each holder of the warrants can amend or waive the foregoing limitation by written notice to us, with such waiver taking effect only upon the expiration of a 61-day notice period.

-During the nine months ended September 30, 2015, warrant holders exercised 343,813 warrants under the cashless exercise provision in each holder's warrant, which resulted in the net issuance of 285,713 shares of common stock and no net cash proceeds to us.
-During the nine months ended September 30, 2014, warrant holders exercised 460,706 warrants under the cashless exercise provision in the warrant agreement, which resulted in the net issuance of 303,614 shares of common stock and no net cash proceeds to us.
-As of September 30, 2015, 2,965,477 warrants from the June 2011 Private Placement remain outstanding.
+There were no warrant exercises during the three months ended March 31, 2016.
+During the three months ended March 31, 2015, warrant holders exercised 66,667 warrants under the cashless exercise provision in each such holder's warrant, which resulted in the net issuance of 47,588 shares of common stock and no net cash proceeds to us.
+As of March 31, 2016, 2,965,000 warrants from the June 2011 Private Placement remain outstanding.